Contemporary historical experience, surrounded by nature

-Weert is a city with a rich history, with the city park as one of the most important places in the history of the city.
-With the redesign of the city park, Weert is regaining an accessible, lively and green heart.
+With the redesign of the Nijenborgh Castle Park, the city of Weert is regaining an accessible, lively and green heart.
 A place where the experience of physical and immaterial history, archeology and heritage education are given a well-deserved prominent place.
-A place to relax, play, exercise and learn.
-For young and old, for residents and tourists, for the city and the region.
+Integrated with a climate proof design and an impuls for biodiversity.
+A place to relax and play, exercise and learn.
+For young and old, for residents and tourists, for plants and animals.

-The castle complex exists out of two parts with a formal character: a main castle (where the Van Horne family stayed) and a forecourt (the place where the visitors were received).
-The moat provides cohesion and unity in the area and forms the basis for the new city park, together with the reconstructed brook ‘Weerterbeek’.
+The Castle Park is an inseparable part of the history and development of Weert.
+With the redesign of the park the historical story is being told again.
+The park is situated at the site where the noble Van Horne family built the castle ‘De Nijenborgh’ in the middle of the fifteenth century.
+The castle complex exists out of two parts with a formal character: a main castle (where the Van Horne family stayed) and a forecourt (the place where the visitors were welcomed).
+The moat provides cohesion and unity in the area and forms the basis for the new city park, together with parts of the reconstructed brook ‘Weerterbeek’.
 The more informal “fields” are located around the castle island.

-The forecourt and moat will be made visible again on the spot where a timber trader was located until the end of 2019.
-The buildings and asphalt of the timber trader make space for green banks and an iconic new forecourt.
-This will be the heart of the park, marked by hedges.
-Arches and openings provide sight lines to historical elements and objects.
-The forecourt has room for all kinds of activities and functions.
-The basis is formed by a formal garden with a pavilion; a quiet green place in the heart of the city.
 The equestrian statue of ‘Philips de Montmorency’ (a citizens’ initiative) is given a central place and fulfils an important educational role.
-The pavilion is made from the old frames of the timber trader building and can be used as a space for research or exhibitions of history and archeology, as a kiosk or as a stage for activities and performances.
+The pavilion on the forecourt is made from the old frames of the timber trader building.
+It is used as a space for research or exhibitions of history and archeology, and as a stage for activities and performances.
 New paths and bridges connect the forecourt with the rest of the park and provide an attractive experience of the castle and the moat.
-The greening of the area and the removal of the existing asphalt at the same time provide more coolness and better water management.
+The greening of the area and the removal of the asphalt at the same time provide more coolness and better water management.

 Park and city reconnected

 Three new bridges together with the existing castle gate and attractive walking routes, provide a better connection between the park and the city center.
-By adding extra entrances to the park and making the existing entrances more interesting, the park becomes more attractive and the connection with the city center and the surrounding neighborhoods stronger.
-The former brook ‘Weerterbeek’ will also play a more important role in this.
-After all, a deck on the moat ensures that the water can be experienced more strongly.
+By adding extra entrances to the park and making the existing entrances more interesting, the park became more accessible.
+The entrances are accentuated in the pavement material by using large concrete slabs, combined with nature stone details.

-In collaboration with: Lara Voerman Architectuurhistoricus and Personal Architecture
+In collaboration with: Lara Voerman Architectural historian and Personal Architecture

 Type: public space, cultural heritage, participation, landscape, bridges